Recombinase polymerase amplification

 Recombinase polymerase amplification (RPA) is a single tube, isothermal alternative to the polymerase chain reaction (PCR).
-By adding a reverse transcriptase enzyme to an RPA reaction it can detect RNA as well as DNA, without the need for a separate step to produce cDNA,.
+By adding a reverse transcriptase enzyme to an RPA reaction, it can detect RNA as well as DNA, without the need for a separate step to produce cDNA.
 Because it is isothermal, RPA can use much simpler equipment than PCR, which requires a thermal cycler.
-Operating best at temperatures of 37–42 °C and still working, albeit more slowly, at room temperature means RPA reactions can in theory be run quickly simply by holding a tube.
+Operating best at temperatures of 37–42 °C and still working, albeit more slowly, at room temperature means RPA reactions can in theory be run quickly by simply holding a tube in the hand.
 This makes RPA an excellent candidate for developing low-cost, rapid, point-of-care molecular tests.
 An international quality assessment of molecular detection of Rift Valley fever virus performed as well as the best RT-PCR tests, detecting less concentrated samples missed by some PCR tests and an RT-LAMP test.

 RPA was developed and launched by TwistDx Ltd. (formerly known as ASM Scientific Ltd), a biotechnology company based in Cambridge, UK.

 Technique

 The RPA process employs three core enzymes – a recombinase, a single-stranded DNA-binding protein (SSB) and strand-displacing polymerase.

 Recombinases are capable of pairing oligonucleotide primers with homologous sequence in duplex DNA.

 SSB bind to displaced strands of DNA and prevent the primers from being displaced.

 Finally, the strand displacing polymerase begins DNA synthesis where the primer has bound to the target DNA.

 By using two opposing primers, much like PCR, if the target sequence is indeed present, an exponential DNA amplification reaction is initiated.
 No other sample manipulation such as thermal or chemical melting is required to initiate amplification.
 At optimal temperatures (37–42 °C), the reaction progresses rapidly and results in specific DNA amplification from just a few target copies to detectable levels, typically within 10 minutes, for rapid detection of viral genomic DNA or RNA, pathogenic bacterial genomic DNA, as well as short length aptamer DNA.

 The three core RPA enzymes can be supplemented by further enzymes to provide extra functionality.
 Addition of exonuclease III allows the use of an exo probe for real-time, fluorescence detection akin to real-time PCR.
-Addition of endonuclease IV means that a nfo probe can be used for lateral flow strip detection of successful amplification.
+Addition of endonuclease IV means that an nfo probe can be used for lateral flow strip detection of successful amplification.
 If a reverse transcriptase that works at 37–42 °C is added then RNA can be reverse transcribed and the cDNA produced amplified all in one step.
 Currently only the TwistAmp exo version of RPA is available with the reverse transcriptase included, although users can simply supplement other TwistAmp reactions with a reverse transcriptase to produce the same effect.

 As with PCR, all forms of RPA reactions can be multiplexed by the addition of further primer/probe pairs, allowing the detection of multiple analytes or an internal control in the same tube.